wingflanagan/neotwin/README.md

 --------------------------------------------------------------
 NeoTwin - a fork of the Textmode WINdow environment
 --------------------------------------------------------------

+Version 0.9.1-neo.1

-This is a brand-new fork of the excellent Twin TUI desktop.
+This is a brand-new fork of the excellent Twin TUI window manager.
 Below is the full text of the original readme.
 At the moment, the only change is a switch in the default terminal emulator that gets instantiated from the main menu.
 That's it.
-But there is plenty more to come, in an attempt to modernize Twin and bring it up to speed with current practice.
+But there is plenty more to come, in an attempt to modernize Twin and bring it up to speed with current practice, while keeping the almost comical simplicity of a TUI.
+It's pretty niche, but if you need it, you need it.

+At this point, it will remain compatible with Twin, but with various tweaks and fixes.
+At some point, it will become its own app and diverge significantly.
+Think Neovim.
+There are plans to:

+ - revamp the windowing system,
+ - create a user-config interface,
+ - a new config file format,
+ - user-editable menus,
+ - and more...

+Ultimately, it will become a full TUI desktop - limited, of course, to hosting text-mode applications.
+The intended use case is for development using remote dev environments, but without the weight, bandwidth, and security requirements of VNC, RDP, x11 forwarding, etc. It will work over a basic SSH connection, from WSL, on a potato of a laptop or desktop, and on a Docker/Podman container.
+Technically, it already does this, but it's lacking the full desktop experience - or as much of one as a TUI can offer.

 --------------------------------------------------------------
 Twin - a Textmode WINdow environment